COVID-19 travel regulations for those living with blood Clots

 In taking tobacco leads to slower blood flow through the body and a thickening of the blood.

 Inevitably, being pregnant places extra pressure on the veins in the pelvis and legs, increasing the clot risk.
 This remains for around six weeks after birth.

 People with cancer

 Certain cancers can cause tissue damage that triggers clotting.
 Some types of chemotherapy also make clotting more likely.

 Patients taking certain medicines

 The main risk if from any medicine containing sex hormones, which includes the contraceptive pill and Hormone Replacement Therapy (HRT).

 As with pregnancy, carrying increased weight places pressure on the veins in the legs and pelvis, thus increasing the risk of clotting.

 This particularly applies to endurance athletes, such as triathletes and marathon runners, who get clots more easily due to injury and dehydration.
-This can often be confused for a sports injury (see symptoms below) thus delaying diagnosis and treatment.

 What type of blood clots are there?